dsobral/MBCB/README.md

 </p></details>
 <br/>

-Other parameters include quality filters for the base quality and alignment quality.
+Other parameters include quality filters for the base quality and alignment quality that influence the variant calling process.
 Freebayes provide a parameter -0 that provides a strict threshold for these quality parameters.

 **TASK**: Run the following freebayes command:
 ```